 In a previous article, we discussed linking exit survey responses to employee turnover data analysis for the purpose of identifying drivers of attrition.
 Exit surveys, however, are not the only tool available for better understanding employee turnover statistics.

 Engagement surveys—in particular, census engagement surveys—are powerful because they capture many different perceptions across different facets of the employee experience throughout the organization.
 Data about employee opinions regarding recognition, growth and development opportunities, the direction of the company, and many other aspects can be gathered at the same time, giving a snapshot of employee perceptions across the entire company.
 This data can be used for measuring engagement, but it is also useful for linking to different talent or business metrics to understand how employee perceptions and opinions impact various business outcomes.
-In this article, we’ll look at how engagement surveys can be used to analyze employee turnover—and give leaders information about the actions they should take to reduce attrition.
+In this article, we’ll look at how engagement surveys can be used to analyze employee turnover—and give leaders information about what matters most to employees and the actions they should take to reduce attrition.

 Using Engagement Surveys In Employee Turnover Data Analysis

 Employee turnover is an issue for most organizations because it’s expensive and disruptive.
 Hiring and training new employees costs thousands of dollars on top of the productivity losses businesses face when employees—particularly top talent—leave.
 Most companies have the desire to reduce turnover to avoid these costs.

 Engagement surveys offer a great way to understand how employees view the current work environment and can highlight where things are going well—as well as the aspects of the experience that are not working for employees.
 Comparing engagement survey data to termination data can reveal areas of the employee experience that need improvement, ultimately helping to reduce attrition.
 (Tweet this!)